Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Is an LED Projector Better Than An LED TV?

 An LED TV will have brighter and clearer images and be more power-efficient.
-However, projectors will give you larger images, giving a more immersive experience.
+However, projectors will give you larger images and more immersive experience.

 STAT: The recommended screen size for a projector is between 100”-120”.
 The size and quality you wish to project with will also determine the amount of watts/hour. (source)